Dishankpatel1/Miniature-Autonomous-Car-using-Raspberry-Pi/README.md

 # The breakdown of project stages are listed below :

 # Components Required
 The project initiates with finding of essential components required and creating a bill of materials/components for ordering.
-(Note : All generic components such as jumper-wires, LEDs, screws, copper stand-off and others are not mentioned as it can be obtained externally)
+(Note : All generic components such as jumper-wires, LEDs, screws, copper stand-off and others are not mentioned as it can be obtained externally).
 ![BIll of Components](https://user-images.githubusercontent.com/100168764/168693849-db7f2071-b8d6-4ef0-8321-943c269cd5ff.jpg)